fosterinteractive/mainspring-legacy/README.md

 ##SVG##
 If you can use SVG graphics you should.
 Icons, logos, diagrams and illustrations are typically better in SVG.
 They are superior to icon fonts for many reasons.

 If you're interested in learning more about SVG - Sara Soueidan [@SaraSoueidan](https://twitter.com/SaraSoueidan) is the definitive authority on practical applications of SVGs in websites.
-Seriously (check out her blog)[https://sarasoueidan.com/articles/]
+Seriously [check out her blog](https://sarasoueidan.com/articles/)

-CSS Tricks also has an (amazing resource section)[https://css-tricks.com/mega-list-svg-information/].
+CSS Tricks also has an [amazing resource section](https://css-tricks.com/mega-list-svg-information/).

-To wrap your head around the actual SVG format itself checkout the (SVG Pocket Guide)[http://svgpocketguide.com/] by Joni Trythall (@JoniTrythall)[https://twitter.com/JoniTrythall]
+To wrap your head around the actual SVG format itself checkout the [SVG Pocket Guide](http://svgpocketguide.com/) by Joni Trythall [@JoniTrythall](https://twitter.com/JoniTrythall)

 ##CS5 Styleguide ##
 Living Style guides allow documentation of your UI to be created from comments in your sass partials.
-It's both a tool to help UI development and a documentation of that UI so you don't accidentally re-invent the wheel in your projects and end up with (20 similar-but-different button styles)[http://bradfrost.com/blog/post/interface-inventory/].
+It's both a tool to help UI development and a documentation of that UI so you don't accidentally re-invent the wheel in your projects and end up with [20 similar-but-different button styles](http://bradfrost.com/blog/post/interface-inventory/).

 Mainspring uses [SC5 Styleguide](https://github.com/SC5/sc5-styleguide#build-options) which is a project that extends [Node-KSS](https://github.com/kss-node/kss-node).
 Node-KSS is a node.js implementation of KSS "Knyle Style Sheets" which is syntax for creating comments in your